jalexakos/task-manager-node/README.md

 Upon forking, run `npm install` to install the requisite dependencies.

 To start a development server using Nodemon, run `npm run dev`.
-This allows for live updating and developing on localhost.
+This allows for live updating and developing on `http://localhost:3000/`.